Is Digital Signage more expensive than traditional Print Media? Let’s explore the facts

 • Logistic companies

-Outcome: The need to tailor the content, language etc to each specific territory at ease and scale means your organisation should definitely be looking into digital signage.
+Outcome: The need to tailor the content, language etc to each specific territory at ease and scale means your organisation should definitely be looking into Digital Signage.
 This is especially important if your employees don’t always have access to internal email infrastructure (logistics, warehousing, production etc).
 Not only will this help your Marketing, Comms, and HR teams to become more streamlined and effective with their time and messaging, but employee engagement will improve dramatically.
 Don’t forget to always pay attention to the content though.
 This can even be Yammer, or other KPI business intelligence tools.
 One such logistics company who made the switch is Kinaxia.

 The above examples are not exhaustive, and there will be plenty who will be in between the scales given.
 If you’re not sure, you are always welcome to speak with Signagelive for an honest opinion.